DarkMio/verdaccio-azure-oauth-ui/README.md

 $ export GLOBAL_AGENT_HTTP_PROXY=http://127.0.0.1:8080
 ```

-See the [global-agent](https://github.com/gajus/global-agent#environment-variables) docs for detailed configuration instrcutions.
+See the [global-agent](https://github.com/gajus/global-agent#environment-variables) docs for detailed configuration instructions.

 ## Login

 ### Verdaccio UI

-- Click the login button and get redirected to GitHub.
+- Click the login button and get redirected to Microsoft Login Portal for the tenant..
-- Authorize the registry to access your GitHub user and org info.
+- Authorize the registry to access your Azure user and tenant info.
 You only need to do this once.
-If your org is private, make sure to click the <kbd>Request</kbd> or <kbd>Grant</kbd> button to get `read:org` access when prompted to authorize.
+If your tenant is private, make sure to click the <kbd>Request</kbd> or <kbd>Grant</kbd> button to get `read:org` access when prompted to authorize.
 - Once completed, you'll be redirected back to the Verdaccio registry.

 You are now logged in.